dotnet/vscode-csharp/debugger.md

 ###Once for each project
 The following steps have to executed for every project.
 * Whenever you want to start debugging a .NET Core app (e.g. by pressing the debugger-play button) select '.NET Core"  for debug environment in the command palette when VS code first asks for it.
 * This will create a launch.json file.
 Enter the name of the executable in 'program' field (including the path).
 This could be something like *"${workspaceRoot}/bin/Debug/dnxcore50/osx.10.11-x64/HelloWorld"*.
+On Ubuntu, replace the 'osx...' folder with 'ubuntu.14.04-x64', on Windows, use 'win7-x64'.
+If are aren't sure, drop to the command line, do a 'dotnet build' and look for the built executable file (**NOT** .dll) under the 'bin/Debug' directory.
 * For attach scenarios modify the processName attribute of launch.json
 * If you want 'compile' support for F5 you need to create a tasks.json file .
 There are multiple ways to do this.
   * You can get it [here](https://github.com/OmniSharp/omnisharp-vscode/blob/dev/template-tasks.json) and put it manually next to your launch.json file